jyfu-vcl/ReCon-GS/README.md

 ## Acknowledgement

 We appreciate the releasing codes of [3DGS](https://github.com/graphdeco-inria/gaussian-splatting) and [libgs](https://github.com/Awesome3DGS/libgs).
-We also want to express our greatest gratitude to
+We also want to express our greatest gratitude to [Junoh Lee](cywon1997@gm.gist.ac.kr) for his assistance.

 [//]: # ()